Changissnz/selfinterest/README.md

 opposition to the prescribed effect become matters phrased in terms of choice for self-interest, in tandem with the interests of the involved other selves.

+## More on philosophies of self-interest #37

+Self-interest is one force, the vital force immortally connected to the self, for the self cannot cease in one form without the corresponding self-interest attached also ceasing in that same form, that is obviously not self-contained, proven by the points made from the beginning of this text until this point.
+The courses of action taken and the thinking done by every sentient being can all be traced back to the force of self-interest.
+In mathematical terms, this tracing is not a one-to-one mapping.
+Self-interest is indeed responsible for all phenomena expressed by every sentient lifeform, based on their will susceptible to misguidance, from external stimuli, and operational malfunction via their own limbs and bodily organs.
+For the sake of the self, the will must always be aligned with what they believe to be their self-interest, if the self were intent on their wanted outcome.
+The objective self is always intent on the outcome; this is a safe assumption for this kind of self since their true objective first cognitively constructed by them is supposed to be executed to their wanted degrees of success, lest they are either lying to themself about the destinations they intend to arrive at or they are, in fact, incapable, such that their stated objective is not even minutely feasible, so they are actually not an objective self but a deluded idealist of a self.
+The self is by default, as an agent of change in ways attributed on the spectrum enclosed by ordinariness and radicality, torn between the ideal of maximizing their potential (inherent talents and nurtured skills) and satisfying the pragmatic of being a fellow equal amongst different equals of other selves.